SGMatch: Semantic-Guided Non-Rigid Shape Matching with Flow Regularization: CFM Regularization Analysis

 \cref{fig:cfm_vis} displays texture transfer and per-face conformal distortion heatmaps on a hippo $\to$ cougar pair.
 In texture transfer (top row), omitting CFM causes local inconsistencies at tail and paw regions (red circles), where spatially adjacent vertices map to distant source regions, creating color discontinuities.
 With CFM, these artifacts are suppressed, and texture remains spatially coherent.

 Conformal distortion heatmaps (bottom row) offer a quantitative perspective on these results.
 Without CFM, high-distortion regions appear across the surface, with severe distortions concentrated around the limbs and tail, matching the correspondence artifacts in the texture transfer.
 With CFM, the share of high-distortion regions is reduced, and the overall distortion distribution shifts toward lower values.
-This confirms that the velocity field regularization introduced by CFM prevents local correspondence jumps and promotes spatial smoothness.